-Candice Francis is the Communications Director at the ACLU of Northern California where she works to ensure top-notch strategic communications to advance and amplify the impact of the organization’s legal and policy advocacy goals.
+Candice Francis is the Communications Director at the ACLU of Northern California where she leads the department to ensure top-notch strategic communications to advance and amplify the impact of the organization’s legal and policy advocacy goals.
 She oversees media relations, strategic communications, communications planning, framing and messaging, online communications and writing.

 Prior to joining the ACLU, Candice was the Communications Director at the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area (LCCR).
 There her responsibilities included positioning LCCR as a preeminent civil rights law firm through strategic communications, media relations, digital media, and brand/identity development and enhancements.